zdharma-continuum/zinit/README.md

 # News
 * 12-10-2017
   - The `times` subcommand now includes statistics on snippets.
-Also, entries are displayed in order of loading.
+Also, entries are displayed in order of loading:

     ```SystemVerilog
     % zplg times